boldbi/bold-bi-docs/docs/server-api-reference/v1.0/index.md

 # REST API v1.0

-This section explains how to manage(retrieve, add, update, and delete) groups and users in your Bold BI site.
+This section explains how to manage (retrieve, add, update, and delete) groups and users on your Bold BI site.

 [Rest API - v1.0](/server-api-reference/v1.0/api-reference/)